 - Now decrease the amperage all the way down at a steady and slow rate.
 A ten-second drop-down period is fine.

 Now measure the metal with the gaussmeter.
-If demagnetization didn’t work, wrap the cable more times around the metal to strengthen the magnetic field and start again.
+If demagnetization didn’t work, wrap the cable more times around the metal to increase the magnetic field and start again.

 If you use DC, then the polarity matters.
 You must create a magnetic field that has the opposite direction to the residual magnetism.
 If the direction is the same, then the magnetic field can get stronger.